pyeve/eve/_sources/authentication.txt

         app = Eve(auth=RolesAuth)
         app.run()

+.. _user-restricted:

 User-Restricted Resource Access
 -------------------------------
-When enabled, authorized users can only read/update/delete items created by themselves.
-Can be switched on and off at global level via the ``AUTH_USERFIELD_NAME`` keyword, or at resource endpoints with the ``auth_userfield_name`` keyword (the latter will override the former).
-The keyword contains the actual name of the field used to store the username of the user who created the resource item.
-Defaults to ``''``, which disables the feature.
+When this feature is enabled, authorized users can only read/update/delete items created by themselves.

+What actually happens behind the scenes is that the value of `Authorization.username` request header is automatically added to new documents stored by the API.
+A filter on the same header is also transparently applied to all read, edit and delete requests.

+``AUTH_USERFIELD_NAME`` defines the  name of the database field used to store the `Authorization.username` header. ``auth_userfield_name`` is the resource-level equivalent, which allows to effectively override the global setting, if present.

+This feature can be used with both :ref:`basic` and :ref:`token` as they both rely on the `Authorization.username` field.

 .. admonition:: Please note